pangers/Intelligence-iOS-Framework/README.md

 * RequestError.RequestFailedError: Unable to receive a response from the server, could be due to local connection or server issues.
 * RequestError.ParseError: Unable to parse the response of the call.

+These errors will be wrapped within an NSError using as domain RequestError.domain.